 Unlike higher-end epilators with features like the pivoting head, massage system, and the likes, this epilator is bare bones.

 One of the biggest advantages of this epilator would be the ergonomics.

 This product is easy to use.
 Philips did a great job at designing the shape of this.

 The compact and lightweight design scores high in terms of ergonomics.
-It comes with a flat design will fit seamlessly on the palm of your hand.
+It comes with a flat design that will fit seamlessly on the palm of your hand.

 This makes it an ideal travel epilator if you’re a frequent flyer.
-And you don’t to worry about voltage because this will work on 100 to 220 volt outlets.
+And you don’t worry about voltage because this will work on 100 to 220-volt outlets.

 This epilator does not come with any batteries.
 It relies on a 7-foot cord for power.
 You don’t have to worry about it shutting down.